kleecollage/kleecollage/README.md

 ### 😄 About Me:

 - 🔭 I’m currently working on personal proyects
-- 🌱 I’m currently learning a third lenguage and more technologies
+- 🌱 I’m currently specializing in mobile phones
 - 👯 I’m looking to collaborate on developers teams...

 <!--